Upgrading Guide for Laboratory Water: How can the Central Pure Water System safeguard the accuracy of experiments?

 · Management is more intelligent: the PLC control system displays parameters in real time, automatically alarms for abnormalities, supports remote monitoring, and historical data can be traced, meeting certification requirements.

-for the central pure water system
+How to select the central pure water system?

 01 Clarify the water demand